East Coast

 Thunder Hole

-Another must along the shuttle route, Thunder Hole is a natural inlet and if a wave hits just right, you will hear a thunderous boom.
+Another must along the shuttle route, Thunder Hole is a natural inlet.
+If a wave hits just right, you will hear a thunderous boom.
 The waves can splash the water up to 40 feet in the air.

 If you want to get wet when the waves crash against the rocks, walk out on the landing.
-Though use caution, especially with nearby storms that churn up the ocean.
+However, use caution, especially with nearby storms that churn up the ocean.

 Thunder Hole also features a small, seasonal hut filled with souvenirs and cold drinks.
-Restrooms and an upper-level viewing area available.
+There are also restrooms and an upper-level viewing area.

 Jordan Pond.
 How to see Acadia in one day.